WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `memory` must be present

-Calling `$f` calls the following function which uses the `$opts` immediate to (non-deterministically) lift the debug message, create a new `ErrorContext` value, store it in the current component instance's `handles` table and returns its index.
+Calling `$f` calls the following function which uses the `$opts` immediate to (nondeterministically) lift the debug message, create a new `ErrorContext` value, store it in the current component instance's `handles` table and returns its index.
 ```python